Policy Builder user guide

 POLICY TYPES

-There are currently two types of policies in Homepage For You: Page Policies and Region Policies.
-They exist in a hierarchy where the properties of Page Policies cascade down to Region Policies.
+For a single site, there are currently two types of policies in Homepage For You: Site Policies and Region Policies.
+They exist in a two-tiered hierarchy where the properties of Site Policies cascade down to Region Policies.
 Both are created and edited within Policy Builder.

 Note: The action of creating a policy is separate from attaching it to a region on a homepage.
 Policies can exist without being associated with a region and regions can exist without policies (although without policies those regions won’t contain personalized recommendations).

-A Page Policy contains properties that are inherited by all Region Policies on a single page.
-For example, if you exclude all sports betting content by URL — /sports/betting/ — in a Page Policy on the homepage, all Region Policies attached to regions on that site’s homepage will inherit that exclusion, regardless of the number of regions.
-Each page can only have a single Page Policy, however.
+A Site Policy contains properties that are inherited by all Region Policies on all of a site’s pages.
+It is similar to a Network Master Policy, but the scope is limited to a single site.
+For example, if you exclude all sports betting content by URL — /sports/betting/ — in a Site Policy on the homepage, all Region Policies attached to regions on that site’s homepage will inherit that exclusion, regardless of the number of regions.
+Each site can only have a single Site Policy, however.

-Note: You cannot manually attach a Page Policy to a region on a page.
-Page Policies exist as an efficiency to set page-wide rules via inheritance to Region Policies.
+Note: You cannot manually attach a Site Policy to a region on a page.
+Site Policies exist as an efficiency to set page-wide rules via inheritance to Region Policies.

 A Region Policy is the primary bundle of rules which govern recommendation on an area of a page.